fenderdigital/flask-philo/documentation/source/cloud/aws/introduction.rst

     download_file('dest/my_new_local_file.txt', bucket_name, bucket_item['Key'], region_name)

-Uploading a file to a S3 Bucket
+Uploading a file to an S3 Bucket
 ###############################

 Individual files may be uploaded to an S3 bucket using the *upload_file* method